AGENTS REPRESENTING PICTURE BOOKS

 Dear [Agent Name],

 BOOK DESCRIPTION: (About 3 - 5 sentences) Give the title, word count, audience.
 Describe your character, what he wants, what obstacle stands in his way, the stakes, and then hint at the ending.
 Add two to three comparative books.

-BIO: Give your writing credits.
-Add if you've published a book or received a college degree that pertains to writing, or participated in writing contests.
+BIO: Give your writing credits such as if you've published a book, received a college degree that pertains to writing, or participated in writing contests.
 Mention if you're a member of a critique group or if you've received awards for your writing.